shobhikabharti/CloudTransformation/GCP/README.md

 **Resource hierarchy**
 Google Cloud resources are organized hierarchically:

--The organization is the root node in the hierarchy.
+&emsp; &emsp;- The organization is the root node in the hierarchy.
--Folders are children of the organization.
+&emsp; &emsp;- Folders are children of the organization.
--Projects are children of the organization, or of a folder.
+&emsp; &emsp;- Projects are children of the organization, or of a folder.
--Resources for each service are descendants of projects.
+&emsp; &emsp;- Resources for each service are descendants of projects.
--Each resource has exactly one parent.
+&emsp; &emsp;- Each resource has exactly one parent.
 For more information, see the Resource Manager resource hierarchy.

 The following diagram is an example of a Google Cloud resource hierarchy.